-The 2015 Grade 5 Common Core English Language Arts Test
+The 2016 Grade 3 Common Core English Language Arts Test

-Testing Sessions and Times
+Testing Sessions

-The 2015 Grade 5 Common Core English Language Arts Test will consist of three books that are administered over three days.
+The 2016 Grade 3 Common Core English Language Arts Test consists of three books that are administered over three days.
 Day 1 will consist of Book 1.
 Day 2 will consist of Book 2.
 Day 3 will consist of Book 3.
-The 2015 Grade 5 Common Core English Language Arts Test is designed so that most students will complete Day 1 testing in about 70 minutes, Day 2 testing in about 60 minutes, and Day 3 testing in about 50 minutes.
-While it is likely that most students will complete testing within these times, students will be permitted 90 minutes to complete the test each day.
-This design provides ample time for students who work at different paces.
-For more information regarding what students may do once they have completed their work, please refer to the section, "When Students Have Completed Their Tests."
+Students will be provided as much time as necessary to complete each test book.
+On average, students will likely need approximately 60-70 minutes of working time to complete each test session.
+For more information regarding what students may do once they have completed their work, please refer to the section "When Students Have Completed Their Tests."